DonCod3/README-Generator/test.md

   ## License
   This project is licensed under the MIT license.

   ## Contributions
   This section can contain any contribution guidlines for your project.

   ## Tests
   To test out this project, go to the `test.md` file.
 You can use the text within to answer the prompts and generate a README file for an example Adhere to the Usage and Installation sections first.

-  ## Questions
-  If there are any questions on this project, please reach out to me through my [Github profile](https://github.com/DonCod3), or email at shmvrt@gmail.com.